2013 FAI Cup

-The 2013 FAI Senior Challenge Cup, also known as the 2013 FAI Ford Senior Cup, was the 93rd season of the national football competition of the Republic of Ireland.
-The winners of the competition earned a spot in the first qualifying round of the 2014-15 UEFA Europa League.
+The 2013 FAI Cup, known as the FAI Ford Senior Cup for sponsorship reasons, was the 93rd staging of the primary domestic cup competition for association football in the Republic of Ireland.
+It featured teams from the League of Ireland Premier Division and First Division, as well as teams from the regional leagues of the Republic of Ireland football league system.

+The winners of the competition earned a spot in the first qualifying round of the 2014–15 UEFA Europa League.

-A total of 40 teams are competing in the 2013 competition, which commenced on the weekend ending on 31 March 2013.
-The teams entered from the 2013 League of Ireland Premier Division and First Division received byes into the second round stage.
+A total of 40 teams competed in the 2013 competition, which commenced on the weekend ending on 31 March 2013.
+The teams entering from the 2013 League of Ireland Premier Division and First Division received byes into the second round stage.
 Four non-league clubs also received byes to the second round.
 The remaining 12 teams entered at the first round stage.
-These non-league teams are composed of the sixteen clubs, which reached the fourth round of the 2012–13 FAI Intermediate Cup and the seni-finalists of the FAI Junior Cup 2012-13.
+The non-league teams were composed of the sixteen clubs that reached the fourth round of the 2012–13 FAI Intermediate Cup and the semi-finalists of the 2012–13 FAI Junior Cup.